MDMods/MuseDashMirror/Documentation/index.md

 ## Installation

+---

 ### Recommend Way

 * Follow the instructions in [MuseDashModTemplate](https://github.com/lxymahatma/MuseDash.Mod.Template) to install the mod template, then you can select `MuseDashMirror` in the UsefulLibs option

+---

 ### Manual Way

-* Use your IDE's nuget package manager to install `MuseDashMirror` package
+* Use your IDE's nuget package manager to install [MuseDashMirror Nuget Package](https://www.nuget.org/packages/MuseDashMirror)

 ---